 Loud metal-to-metal noise when driving over potholes and bumps will usually indicate a defective control arm bushing.
 With time, control arm bushings tend to dry out and crack and the control arm will end up sitting on the subframe of the vehicle.
 Depending on the position of the components and the severity of the condition, it will cause the control arm to either make an intermittent grinding metal sound or a huge “bang” every time the wheel goes up and down.

 A broken or loose control arm bushing will usually have a negative effect on the steering system and the wheels may also start shaking at high speed.

 Coil springs can also cause a metal-to-metal noise when they break or if they are positioned incorrectly when replaced.
-Less common than broken bushings, broken coil springs are still a pretty common thing on older vehicles and especially where winter conditions are harsh and ice abrasives are used a lot.
+Less common than broken bushings, broken coil springs are still a pretty common thing on older vehicles.
+This is true, especially where winter conditions are harsh and ice abrasives are used a lot.

 In the end